On the holomorphic convexity of reductive Galois coverings over compact K\"ahler surfaces: The strategy of using harmonic maps

-Since the target $G\slash K$ is topologically contractible, we can construct a nonconstant continuous $\Gamma$-equivariant map $v$, as shown by Lasell and Ramachandran (cf. proof of Lemma 2.1, \cite{LR}).
-Since $X=X'/\Gamma$ is compact, the map $v$ is of finite energy.\\ Now we need the following special case of the theorem by Corlette (cf. Corollary 3.5, \cite{Corlette}). \begin{theorem} Let $X'$ be a reductive covering surface and $G$ be a semisimple Lie group without compact factors.
-Let $K$ be the maximal compact subgroup of $G$ so that $G\slash K$ carries the structure of a Riemannian locally symmetric space of noncompact type.
-Then there exists a nonconstant $\Gamma$-equivariant harmonic map $u:\ X'\to G\slash K$ with finite energy. \end{theorem} If $G$ is defined over $\mathbb{C}$, by Weil's restriction of scales, we can see $G(\mathbb{C})$ as the set of $\R$-points of $\text{Res}_{\mathbb{C}|\R}(G)$.
+Now the target $G\slash K$ is a Riemannian locally symmetric space of non-compact type.
+Because it is topologically contractible, we can construct a nonconstant continuous $\Gamma$-equivariant map $v$ (For example, see proof of Lemma 2.1, \cite{LR}).
+Since $X=X'/\Gamma$ is compact, the map $v$ is of finite $\Gamma$-equivariant energy (defined on $X$).\\ Now we need the following special case of the theorem by Corlette (c.f. corollary 3.5, \cite{Corlette}). \begin{theorem} Let $X'$ be a reductive covering surface and $G$ be a semisimple Lie group without compact factors.
+Let $K$ be a maximal compact subgroup of $G$ so that $G\slash K$ carries the structure of a Riemannian locally symmetric space of noncompact type.
+Then there is a nonconstant $\Gamma$-equivariant harmonic map $u:\ X'\to G\slash K$ with finite energy. \end{theorem} If $G$ is defined over $\mathbb{C}$, by Weil's restriction of scalars, we can see $G(\mathbb{C})$ as the set of $\R$-points of $\text{Res}_{\mathbb{C}|\R}(G)$.
 Now we may assume that $G$ is a real reductive Lie group, and the target is a real Riemannian locally symmetric space $G\slash K$ of noncompact type and has strongly negative curvature in the complexified sense.
-From the Bochner-Siu-Sampson formula, we have $u$ is pluriharmonic in the sense that its restriction to any complex analytic curve on $X'$ is harmonic (cf. Theorem 2, \cite{Mok}).\\ We can define a holomorphic structure on the smooth complex vector bundle $u^{*}(T_N^{\mathbb{C}})$, with respect to which the one-form $\theta:= \partial u$ is a holomorphic section of $T^{*(1,0)}_{X'}\otimes u^{*}(T_N^{\mathbb{C}})$ on $X'$.
-The distribution given by the kernel of $\theta$ defines a holomorphic foliation $\scrF$ on the complement of a complex analytic subvariety $V$ of codimension $\geqslant 2$ (i.e. the set of indeterminacy of $\theta$).
+From the Bochner-Siu-Sampson formula, we have $u$ is pluriharmonic in the sense that its restriction to any complex analytic curve on $X'$ is harmonic (c.f.
+Theorem 2, \cite{Mok}).\\ We can define a holomorphic structure on the smooth complex vector bundle $u^{*}(T_N^{\mathbb{C}})$, with respect to which the one-form $\theta:= \partial u$ is a holomorphic section of $T^{*(1,0)}_{X'}\otimes u^{*}(T_N^{\mathbb{C}})$ on $X'$.
+The distribution given by the kernel of $\theta$ defines a holomorphic foliation $\scrF$ on the complement of a complex analytic subvariety $V$ of complex codimension $\geqslant 2$ (i.e. the set of indeterminacy of $\theta$).
 In our situation, $V$ is a set of discrete points.
-The above construction can be found in the work by Mok \cite{Mok} or Siu \cite{Siu2}.\\ On each leaf of $\scrF$, we have
+Aslo, $u$ is constant on each leaf of $\mathscr{F}$ (For details, refer to \cite{Mok}, \cite{Siu2} or \cite{Eys1}).\\ Define